 Since February 2022, I’ve been a PhD candidate in the School of Mathematics at the University of Leeds researching the Geometry and Dynamics of Topological Solitons.
-I’m studying under the supervision of Martin Speight and Derek Harland in the School of Mathematics.
+I’m studying under the supervision of Martin Speight and Derek Harland as a part of the geometry group.

 A (slightly censored) copy of my CV (dated ) can be found here.
 Please contact me for a full copy.
 For a list of my written work and talks/posters presented (with links), please see my works page.